xit7/mac-hideall/README.md

 # mac-hideall
+Upon systemstart after login MacOS tends to open lots of windows - not only windows that were open before, but basically windows will popup for any application that you have setup to automatically start after login.
-Upon systemstart after login MacOS tends to open lots of windows.
-In prior Tahoe versions there was a LoginItems setting that should have prevented windows from showing up after start ("start hidde"), but that never really worked.
+In MacOS versions prior Tahoe there was a LoginItems setting that should have prevented windows from showing up after start ("start hidden").
+But that never really worked.
 This tiny tool hides all currently unhidden apps once executed.
 I used it with Alfred App and it works great.
 Just fire up Alfred after system start and launch "hideall" and the pain is gone :)

 # Compile